nil-two/vack/README.md

 List installed packages.

 `-a`,`-o` and `s` are flags that change the target packages.
-If `-a` is specified, All packages will be listed, and if `-o` is specified, only the opt packages will be listed, and if `-s` is specified, only the start packages will be listed, By default all package will be listed.
+If `-a` is specified, it lists all packages.
+If `-o` is specified, it lists only the opt packages.
+If `-s` is specified, it lists only the start packages.
+By default it lists all package.

 ```
 $ vack l